caddyserver/dist/packer/README.md

 Caddy Packer Template for DigitalOcean Image
 ============================================

-Executing the DigitalOcean builder requires setting 2 variables: `DIGITALOCEAN_TOKEN` as an environment variable, and `caddy_version`.
+This helps build the DigitalOcean droplet image for their marketplace.

+## Requirements

+- Packer 1.6 or newer
+- Ansible
-First make sure you have the latest tags from the `caddyserver/caddy` repo (`git fetch --tags`).
+- The latest tags from the `caddyserver/caddy` repo (`git fetch --tags`)

-Then you can get the Caddy version with a command, and run the script:
+To run the script:

 ```bash
 DIGITALOCEAN_TOKEN=foobar packer build do-marketplace-image.json
 ```

-Be sure to replace:
+Be sure to replace `foobar` with your DigitalOcean API key.

-- Your DigitalOcean API key

 The scripts `90-cleanup.sh` and `99-img_check.sh` are from [DO's own repo](https://github.com/digitalocean/marketplace-partners/tree/master/scripts).